-Today, a special guest appeared in numerous theater classes.
+In October, a special guest appeared in numerous theater classes.
 Broadway performer Don Darryl Rivera ’06 is back in Seattle for the 5th Avenue Theatre’s season opener, Man of La Mancha.
 Following opening night, he visited campus for the day to talk about forging a career as an actor and about appearing on Broadway in Disney's Aladdin.
+Article by Rosemary Jones.

 When Don Darryl Rivera ’06 arrived at Cornish College of the Arts today, he visited numerous Theater classes to talk about making a career out of his art.
 “Cornish prepared me,” he said in an interview earlier this month.
 Currently entering his fourth year in Disney’s Aladdin on Broadway, Rivera received a call from the 5th Avenue Theatre earlier this year asking if he’d be interested in playing Sancho in Man of La Mancha.
 The show opened last night and Rivera was on campus the next day to talk to students.